chucktilbury/Kata/README.md

 # redefined and it can still be called using the name of the parent class and
 # the '.' operator.
 Normally, if a function is declared in a class declaration,
 # then not having a definition for it is a compile time error.
 A class
 # declaration cannot contain a function definition.
+The const variable is a
+# constant only for that object.
 #
 class_item
     = scope_operator